 It is also worth bearing in mind that Paypal isn’t a bank, and as such isn’t regulated by a bank.
-In theory, if Paypal went bust, you could lose your money without the regulated protection in place to cover your deposits that banks have.
+In theory, in the unlikely event that Paypal went bust, you could lose your money without the regulated protection in place to cover your deposits that banks have.

 Cancel Paypal payment

 You can usually cancel a Paypal payment as long as it hasn’t been claimed yet.
 Simply go to the ‘History’ tab in your Paypal account, select ‘Cancel’ under the Order Status/Actions section, and select ‘Cancel payment’.